 Tell us about yourself so that we can admit you into the perfect program that will prepare you for a great job right after graduation....or prepare you to transfer and complete a bachelors degree at a four year college or university.
 Complete your application now!

 Submit appropriate entrance test scores (SAT, ACT, or college's placement test).
 Some programs may require additional test scores.

-- Some programs require a placement interview with the department head.
+Some programs require a placement interview with the department head.

 Allied Health applicants will be admitted into the Associate in Science program until space is available in their desired program and they meet all pre-requisites necessary to begin the clinical portion of their chosen allied health field.